arbyste/jp-mining-note/docs/docs/setupandroid.md

 1. [**AnkiconnectAndroid**](https://github.com/KamWithK/AnkiconnectAndroid) <small>(recommended)</small>

     AnkiconnectAndroid is an implementation of Anki-Connect, on Android.
-    Combined with Kiwi browser, you can use Yomichan directly on your Android device, and have the exact same setup as you would on desktop.
+    Combined with Kiwi browser, you can use Yomitan directly on your Android device, and have the exact same setup as you would on desktop.
     To do this, follow the instructions on the AnkiconnectAndroid's README page.

-    It might help to export a copy of Yomichan settings from your PC and import said settings on Android, instead of re-doing all of the steps on Android.
+    It might help to export a copy of Yomitan settings from your PC and import said settings on Android, instead of re-doing all of the steps on Android.

     !!! note